Muirfield/pocketmine-plugins/ImportMap/README.md

 ### Plugin Issues

 * Depending on the map size, conversions can take some time.
+* Reported not to work under Windows.
+* Need to update to latest pmimporter.

 Changes
 ------

+* 2.0.1 :
+  * ?
 * 2.0.0 :
   * Changed to `pmimporter` codebase.
   * Converted to `AsyncTask` implementation.